Bayern Munich defender Pavard set to miss Champions League clash with Lazio after testing positive for coronavirus | Goal.com

 The positive Covid-19 test means that Pavard will be ruled out of Saturday's Bundesliga meeting with Eintracht Frankfurt, as well as Tuesday's clash with Lazio in the Champions League.

-It's unclear exactly when the Frenchman received the positive test result, although with Bundesliga rules requiring a 10-day period of self-isolation Pavard could also be absent for the fixture at home to Cologne on February 27.
+It's unclear exactly when the Frenchman received the positive test result, although with him needing to undergo a period of self-isolation Pavard could also be absent for the fixture at home to Cologne on February 27.

 The former Stuttgart star has been playing at right-back for Hansi Flick's side in the 2020-21 campaign, with Bouna Sarr the most likely to replace him in the starting XI.